boxwise/boxtribute/README.md

 - `dev_coordinator@boxcare.org`
 - `dev_volunteer@boxcare.org`

-The password of all of these users is `password`.
+The password of all of these users is `Browser_tests`.

 Furthermore, here a collection of QR-Codes which have been seeded in the dev db and can be used to test the box scanning and box creation.